Top 10 Batman Villains to Ever Grace the Pages of a Comic Book

-Poison Ivy is one of the most famous villains in all of comics.
-She, like many of his other enemies, has an agenda that could make her audience sympathetic to her.
+Poison Ivy is one of the most famous villains in all of the comics.
+Like many of his other enemies, she has an agenda that could make her audience sympathetic to her.

 Catwoman is a little bit of an anomaly in Batman’s world.
-Yes, she’s a thief and yes, she spent more time on the wrong side of the law than the right side.
+Yes, she’s a thief and spent more time on the wrong side of the law than the right.
 However, her time helping Batman can’t be ignored.

 No surprise here.
 The Joker is the Yin to Batman’s Yang.
 The two sit on opposing sides of the law, their belief systems, and what they stand for.
 Of all the enemies Batman has faced over the years, none hold more victories and have done more to him than the Joker.